Last reviewed: June 11, 2019

 6) As assistant staff member remains at the Service Desk to answer calls and watch for emergency personnel and calls Campus Police (cell phone: 339-0015) to notify them of the procedures while the final check is made.

 7) Upon completion of the final check, ending approximately 3 minutes after the closing of the Library, the lights in the Service Desk area are turned out and the doors are re-checked for proper locking.

 Hurricane plastic sheeting is stored in LB105C and LB107B.

 Boxes of plastic on each floor are labeled for compact shelving, art books, children’s books, reference, and comfortable seating.
-39-gallon bags (stored in a plastic bag) are for covering TV monitors, printers and similar smaller equipment.
-Second floor book ranges (under vulnerable ceiling tiles) are to be covered in a Category 3 hurricane or higher
+39-gallon bags (stored in a plastic bag) are for covering TV monitors, printers, and similar smaller equipment.
+Second floor book ranges (under vulnerable ceiling tiles) are to be covered in a Category 3 hurricane or higher.

 The following is a checklist of equipment to be protected.
-Unless otherwise noted, these items should be moved to protected areas of the building, if feasible.
+Unless otherwise noted, these items should be moved to a protected area of the building, if feasible.
 If there is not enough time or staff available to move items needing protection, all electronic and electrical equipment left in place should be unplugged from the power source, elevated off the floor, if possible, moved away from windows, if possible, and covered with plastic sheeting.
 All office doors should be closed and locked.

-E= Elevate, if feasible
+E = Elevate, if feasible